d2l-ai/d2l-en/chapter_preliminaries/probability.md

 (see e.g., :citet:`Der-Kiureghian.Ditlevsen.2009` for a review on this aspect of [uncertainty quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification)).
 It is worth noting, however, that these terms constitute a slight abuse of language.
-The term *epistemic* refers to anything concerning *knowledge* and thus in the philosophical sense, all uncertainty is epistemic.
+The term *epistemic* refers to anything concerning *knowledge* and thus, in the philosophical sense, all uncertainty is epistemic.

 We saw that sampling data from some unknown probability distribution